Lybecker/azure-secure-networking-for-devs/exercises/instructions/5-firewall-and-routing.md

 ## Routing

-The firewall is not used yet, so route all Internet the traffic through it.
+The firewall is not used yet, so route all Internet traffic through it.

-1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table) `rt-{teamname}-dev`, assign it to each subnet and route like this:
+1. Add a [route table](https://learn.microsoft.com/azure/virtual-network/manage-route-table) with prefix `rt-`, assign it to each subnet and route like this:
     - Destination: 0.0.0.0/0 (Internet)
     - Next hop type: Virtual appliance
     - Next hop address: Private IP of firewall
 1. Create firewall rule(s) to block all sites except GitHub.com

+> Note: a route table can only be associated with a subnet in the same virtual network.
+This means that you need to create a route table for each virtual network.

 ## Status check